-Prior to the day of surgery, you will attend a pre-assessment appointment to measure your eye for the correct implant strength and check that all necessary investigations are carried out before admission.
+Prior to the day of surgery, you will attend a pre-assessment appointment to measure your eye for the correct implant strength.
+This is to ensure that all necessary investigations are carried out before admission.
 It is also to give you information related to surgery before admission and you will also be asked to provide a list of your regular medications and discuss your medical history.

 You will see a trained eye nurse and, if necessary, an eye doctor.
-Measurements of your eye will be taken to help the surgeon decide the strength of lens implant to be used for you.
+Measurements of your eye will be taken, and your eyes will be examined.
+This is to help the surgeon decide the strength of lens implant to be used for you.
 To get accurate measurements, it is important if you wear contact lenses, to leave them out for the following times: